Gaming, Tabletop Roleplay, World Building, & Community

-ADHD at the Table
+ADHD at the Game Table

 If you follow me on social media, you have inevitably seen me talk about living and thriving with ADHD.
 I’ll share my story about how I got to my diagnosis another time, maybe.
 If I remember and feel like it.
 But this is about how ADHD affects me at the table.
 And I guess more to the point, how it affects others.
 Please keep in mind that these are tips and tricks that work for me specifically and are not meant to take the place of talking to your own players or self advocating for your own needs.
 I am not currently a licensed mental health specialist or a medical doctor.
 The tips below are from my own experience as a person who is diagnosed with ADHD.
 Below are some challenges that I face when sitting down to a TTRPG session and how I work through them.